Prostate Cancer Testing – It’s No Joke..

 This variant is associated with a higher-than-average risk of developing prostate cancer11,12, however, the variant accounts for a small fraction of all prostate cancers12.

 The gene TP53 is responsible for producing the protein known as p53.
-This protein has earned the nickname ‘guardian of the genome’ because of its critical involvement in essential functions like regulating the cell cycle, initiating programmed cell death (apoptosis), managing metabolism, and repairing DNA.
-Those who harbour TP53 mutations are thought to be predisposed to a particularly aggressive form of prostate cancer13.
+This protein has earned the nickname ‘guardian of the genome’ because of its critical involvement in essential functions like regulating the cell cycle, initiating programmed cell death, managing metabolism, and repairing DNA.
+Men who have TP53 mutations are thought to be predisposed to a particularly aggressive form of prostate cancer13.

 Genetic counselling is crucial for informed decision-making on genetic testing.
 These experts meticulously review the individual’s and their family’s medical history, pinpointing possible genetic concerns.
 This holistic approach determines the appropriateness of genetic testing.